Cheryl's Voice

 LaTasha's Story

-LaTasha Jackson-McDougle was a child left behind at the age of 1 ½ years old, In 1984 her father stalked her mother ultimately taking the life of her mother Cheryl Williams-Saddler; along with his own; leaving LaTasha behind until she was found.
-LaTasha was placed under guardianship care of their Maternal parents.
+LaTasha Williams was a child left behind at 1 ½ years old.
+In 1984, her father stalked her mother, ultimately taking the life of her mother, Cheryl Williams-Saddler, along with his own, leaving LaTasha behind until she was found.
+LaTasha was placed under the guardianship care of their maternal parents.

-35 years later LaTasha is dedicated to being an advocate to children who suffer from the same tragedy.
-She has dedicated her life and education to learn more about Domestic Violence, and is motivated to share her story and play an active role in Domestic Violence Awareness.
-LaTasha Jackson-McDougle is highly motivated to encourage children who survived and witnessed domestic violence in their homes.
-She actively promotes Domestic Violence Awareness in the communities letting Cheryl's Voice be heard.
+41 Years later, LaTasha is dedicated to advocating for children who suffer from the same tragedy.
+She has dedicated her life and education to learning more about Domestic Violence and is motivated to share her story and play an active role in Domestic Violence Awareness.
+LaTasha Williams is highly motivated to encourage children who survived and witnessed domestic violence in their homes.
+She actively promotes Domestic Violence Awareness in the communities, letting Cheryl’s Voice be heard.

 Life after Death: Overcoming Childhood Trauma